ostcar/vote-decrypt/README.md

 * `VOTE_DECRYPT_PORT`: Port for the gRPC serice to listen to.
 Default is `9014`.
 * `VOTE_DECRYPT_STORE`: Folder to store the poll keys.
 Default is `vote_data`.

+## TODOs:

+* Fix the Stop method to hash the input instead of the output.
+* Fix more timing attacks.
+* Write a postgres storage backend.